PATIENT INFORMATION

 -

-A list of previous ospitalisation, illnesses, operations and allergies.
+A list of previous hospitalisations, illnesses, surgeries, and known allergies

 -